wlike/InfoGAN/README.md

 ## Dependencies

 This fork of [the original](https://github.com/openai/InfoGAN) changes part of the code to accomodate the new TensorFlow API.
 I am using version 1.3.0.
-Since this project also used `prettytensor`, which has it's own problems, you'll need to handle that as well.
+Since this project also used `prettytensor`, which has it's own problems, you'll need to make a fix to this library as well (instructions below).

 In addition, please `pip install` the following packages:
 - `prettytensor`